someonesdad1/plib/README.md

 commands to move to the next or previous paragraph, which is an empty line.
 Thus, I can fold the text, go to another section and look at the code, then get back to my working spot with one key press.
 It's very efficient.
-To jump between two different sections, insert blank lines at each position.
+To jump between different sections, insert blank lines as needed.

 # Environment